Massachusetts Community College System Student Code of Conduct

-- Falsification, distortion, or misrepresentation of information before a Judicial Board.
+- Falsification, distortion, or misrepresentation of information during the judicial process;

-- Disruption or interference with the orderly conduct of a judicial proceeding.
+- Disruption or interference with the orderly conduct of the judicial process;

-- Attempting to discourage an individual’s proper participation in, or use of, the judicial system.
+- Attempting to discourage an individual's participation in, or use of, the judicial process;

-- Attempting to influence the impartiality of a member of a Judicial Board prior to, and/or during the course of, the judicial proceeding.
+- Attempting to influence the decision of a member of a Judicial Board prior to, and/or during the course of, the judicial proceeding;

-- Harassment (verbal or physical) and/or intimidation of a member of a Judicial Board prior to, during, and/or after a judicial proceeding.
+- Harassment (verbal or physical) and/or intimidation of a member of a Judicial Board, College official, party to a complaint or witness participating in the judicial process;

-- Failure to comply with the sanction(s) imposed under the Student Code.
+- Failure to comply with the sanction(s) imposed under the Code of Conduct;

 - Unauthorized solicitation, including but not limited to sale of goods and services for personal profit.